Billing Logic¶

 Billing Item Statistics

-The number of new Profile data entries added within an hour is counted hourly.
+Hourly interval statistics for the number of new Profile data items added within an hour.

 Warning

-If there are oversized Profile analysis files, Profile data will be split into multiple entries for billing.
+If there are excessively large Profile analysis files, then Profile data will be split into multiple entries for billing.

 If the analysis file is smaller than the limit, it is still counted as 1 entry.